-You can enrich your experience by taking one or more courses focusing on New Zealand's history, culture, or people.
+Personalise your overseas experience by taking courses focusing on New Zealand's history, culture, or peoples.
 A number of Massey courses also offer fieldwork components.

-Looking for an internship or more academic experiences outside the classroom?
-Massey offers full-semester internships and other experiential opportunities provide you with future-focused skills to strengthen your resume.
-One great option is to intern in the International Relations Office with the Study Abroad and Student Exchange team.
+Looking for an internship or experiences outside the classroom?
+Massey's full-semester internships and other experiential opportunities provide you with future-focused skills to strengthen your resume.
+One great option is to intern us on the Study Abroad and Student Exchange team.

 Semester 1 is equivalent to the spring/winter semester in the Northern Hemisphere.
 Semester 2 aligns with the fall semester.
 Check our semester dates before booking your flights and plan to arrive on campus one week before the start of lectures to attend Orientation.

-You must be enrolled in at least 45 credits of internal mode courses per semester in order to meet Immigration New Zealand's student visa requirements.
-45 credits normally equate to three courses.
-You may take one 15 credit course by distance or block mode each semester.
-Ensure your home university approves of this mode of study before enrolling in a distance or block course.
+You must be enrolled in at least 45 credits of Internal mode courses per semester in order to meet Immigration New Zealand's student visa requirements.
+45 credits normally equate to three Massey courses.
+You may take one 15-credit course by Distance or Block mode each semester.
+Ensure your home university approves of this mode of study before enrolling in a Distance or Block course.

 Any prerequisites will be listed on the full course description, under the Requirements heading.
-Veterinary science and nursing courses are not open to study abroad or exchange students.
+Nursing and most Veterinary Science courses are not open to study abroad or exchange students.

 Page authorised by Web Content Manager